Discover the art of spinning fiber into yarn using natural fibers and a drop spindle or spinning wheel.

 To learn to spin, you need two things — some fiber to spin, and a wheel or drop spindle upon which to spin it.

 Drop spindles are the oldest and simplest tools used for spinning fiber into yarn.
 A drop spindle is essentially a weighted stick or dowel that is spun by hand and used to twist the fibers.
 Many people begin spinning with a drop spindle, because they are inexpensive, easy to make, lightweight, and they don’t take up much room.
-You can purchase an excellent drop spindle for less than $30, or make one for less than that.
 There are even drop spindles made from recycled compact discs, although I don’t recommend these because they are too light and difficult to keep spinning steadily, which can be frustrating for a beginner.

 A better option is to look for a slightly heavier spindle made of wood, which will still be relatively inexpensive yet easier to use.
 There are numerous online tutorials and much information available on how to both make and use a variety of drop spindles.

 You also might want to invest in a spinning wheel — or, if you’re lucky, you may have inherited one from a relative.
-If you’re interested in purchasing a wheel, expect to spend between $200 and $700 on a new, high-quality wheel.
+If you’re interested in purchasing a wheel, expect to spend several hundred dollars on a new, high-quality wheel.
 As with anything, you can spend as much or as little money as you like.

 If purchasing a used wheel, I recommend getting one that the seller has utilized recently; many antique wheels are available, but most are in need of repair, misaligned, or sometimes merely decorative.
 Personally, I find it interesting and worthwhile to find, repair and use old wheels, but it’s not always an easy task for someone just learning to spin.
-Look online or check out the Yellow Pages to find a local fiber store, yarn store or spinning guild.
+Look online to find a local fiber store, yarn store, or spinning guild.
 They will be glad to help you find your perfect wheel, and, most likely, they will be happy to show you how to use it.
 Spinners and fiber folk are generally friendly and helpful.